Bali and the Three Pillars of Harmony

 The Tri Hita Karana is a Balinese philosophy that celebrates the three pillars of well-being.
 These principles are as follows: harmony among people, harmony with nature and the environment, and harmony with God.

 When traveling through Bali on my most recent trip, these ideas were prevalent in every aspect of Balinese life.
 No trip to Bali is complete without gaining a deeper understanding of these pillars and this is what we at Khiri Travel strive to connect your clients with.

-Our Guide emphasized the Balinese beliefs in community and respect towards one another, which served as a common theme throughout the trip.
-It was the many unexpected stops along the way that truly turned it from a typical tour into the unique learning experience that I’ve come to expect with Khiri Travel.
+Our guide emphasized the Balinese beliefs in community and respect towards one another, which served as a common theme throughout the trip.
+It was the many unexpected stops along the way that truly turned it from a typical tour into the unique learning experience that I’ve come to expect from Khiri Travel.

 Much like all of my Khiri Travel related trips; I left the country with a real sense of connection to the people, nature and spirit of the country.
 So many unique programs are being developed at Khiri Travel Indonesia within Bali and the rest of the country that it’s unquestionably a really exciting time to send your clients there.
 Much like the Tri Hita Karana, Khiri Travel Indonesia has truly developed an intimate link to the essence of Indonesia.

 For more information on authentic experience and adventure travel, please contact email@example.com or contact information in yellow box below.